progmalover/MyLife/Demos/linux_demo/kernel_demo/ip_system/netfilter_iptables/README.md

 For example, packet<sip-A, dip-B, sp-C, dp-D> from local app to net device will be NEW state in OUTPUT chain.
 Then packet<sip-B, dip-A, sp-D, dp-C> from net device to local app or forward will be ESTABLISHED state.
 These track history could be recorded and state by `conntrack -L` refer to <2> <3>.

 <1> shows NEW/ESTABLISHED/RELATED/INVALID state.

+<4> and above show contrack module is located in OUTPUT/PREROUTING chain, this is entry of a new flow.
+Notice!!!
+New flow need to be conntrack, so conntrack located the entry of new flow!!!

 ### How to construct rules?